T-x-T/dukatia/website/content/docs/user/transactions.md

 description: 'What are transactions'
 ---

-Transactions are transactions tranacting actions.
+Transactions are the bread and butter of Dukatia.
+They allow you to log every financial transaction you make.